✨ Professional Resume Review | Get Yours Today | Certified Experts

 A nurse is usually part of a team of consultants, doctors, and care specialists.

-Their role encompasses medical, administration, and social elements and establishing connections with families and loved ones.
+Their role encompasses medical, administrative, and social elements, as well as establishing connections with families and loved ones.

 To pursue the role of being a nurse, most people study and complete a specialist degree in nursing.